michalfita/f4719e39-752a-4731-95a9-c6c336ee9fc3/README.md

 Please refer to the [Specification flaw](#specification-flaw) subsection below for more details.

+From production quality perspective the application has proper error handling and logging.

 ## Corectness
 I'm using the variants (`enum`) to distinguish transactions and operations handled, then unit tests to confirm basic logic of operations.